jwatilo/go-webtools/v2/readme.md

-# Toolkit
+# GO Web Ttools

-A simple example of how to create a reusable Go module with commonly used tools.
+A reusable GO module with commonly used tools for web development.

 The included tools are: